Back to Prevention

 There is no Australian Government regulation to specifically protect children from unhealthy food marketing.
 See Policies to reduce children’s exposure to unhealthy food marketing for more information on what could be done at a regulatory level.

-There is some limited regulation in place in Australia that sets some limits on advertising during children’s television programming on free-to-air TV – the Australian Content and Children’s Television Standards 2020.
-These standards do not contain any restrictions specific to unhealthy food marketing, instead setting general rules about advertising during C and P rated children’s television programming on free-to-air TV.
-These standards do not apply to the most popular television programs among children or the times when the highest number of children watch television (between 6pm and 9pm).1 Given the narrow scope and application of these standards, they are of limited value in actually protecting children from unhealthy food marketing while they watch television.
+There is some limited regulation in Australia that sets some limits on advertising during children’s television programming on free-to-air TV – the Australian Content and Children’s Television Standards 2020.1 These standards do not contain any restrictions specific to unhealthy food marketing, instead setting general rules about advertising during C and P rated children’s television programming on free-to-air TV.
+These standards do not apply to the most popular television programs among children or the times when the highest number of children watch television (between 5:30am and 11pm).2 Given the narrow scope and application of these standards, they are of limited value in actually protecting children from unhealthy food marketing while they watch television.

 Advertising industry codes